zinyando/crewai_chat_ui/README.md

 # CrewAI Chat UI

-A web interface for interacting with CrewAI crews through a chat-based UI.
+A modern web interface for interacting with CrewAI crews through an intuitive, feature-rich chat UI.

 ## Features

-- 🌐 **Web Interface**: Easy-to-use chat UI for interacting with your CrewAI crews
+- 🌐 **Modern Web Interface**: Sleek, responsive chat UI for interacting with your CrewAI crews
 - 🔍 **Auto-Discovery**: Automatically finds and loads your crew from the current directory
-- 🎮 **Interactive**: Real-time chat with your AI crew
+- 🎮 **Interactive**: Real-time chat with typing indicators and message formatting
+- 📋 **Chat History**: Save and manage conversation threads with local storage
+- 🗑️ **Thread Management**: Create new chats and delete old conversations
+- 🔄 **State Persistence**: Conversations are saved and can be resumed
+- 📱 **Responsive Design**: Optimized for various screen sizes
 - 🚀 **Easy to Use**: Simple installation and setup process

 ## Installation